DataDog/documentation/content/en/security/application_security/threats/attacker-explorer.md

 ## Overview

 Datadog Application Security Management (ASM) identifies attackers as suspicious and flagged.
-With [Attackers Explorer][1], you can investigate and take action against the attackers.
+With [Attacker Explorer][1], you can investigate and take action against the attackers.

 ### Definitions